ihmeuw/vivarium/docs/source/concepts/entry_points.rst

   of a :mod:`vivarium` simulation.
 They are python classes that interact with the framework via the :ref:`builder <builder_concept>`.
-Components may be provided to the context as a list of instantiated objects, as a dictionary representation of their import paths, or as a ``LayeredConfigTree`` representation of their import paths.
+Components may be provided to the context as a list of instantiated objects, as a dictionary representation of their import paths, or as a :class:`LayeredConfigTree <layered_config_tree.main.LayeredConfigTree>` representation of their import paths.
 The latter two representations are treated as prefix trees when they are parsed into objects.
 This behavior is controlled by the